chaos-genius/chaosgenius-docs/docs/Data_Sources_Catalog/snowflake.md

 To connect Snowflake as a data source, you will need the following information:

 -   **Account Name**: Account Identifier of the snowflake instance (must include the account and region).
 You can also find more info about the Account Identifier [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).
-The format of the account should be <code><xxxxxxx>.<region-name></code>.
+The format of the account should be ``<xxxxxxx>.<region-name>``.
 As an example aa00000.ap-south-1.

 -   **Username**: Username for logging into your Snowflake account.